mocks-server/website/docs/get-started-intro.md

 ## Why "Mocks" in plural?

 As explained, the Mocks Server can store different mocks, which are sets of different route variants.
-So it simulates multiple api behaviors and send different responses to the same request, so it is like having different mock servers that can be changed while running at our convenience.
+So it simulates multiple api behaviors and send different responses to the same request at your convenience, so it is like having different mock servers that can be changed while running.

 ## Customization